SegiH/WatchList/INSTALL.md

 1. Open a command prompt and go to the Web directory
 1. Build the web app using the instructions above.
 1. Build the Desktop app for your OS:
-   a.
-Windows: Open a command prompt and run `build-desktop-app.bat`.
+   - Windows: Open a command prompt and run `build-desktop-app.bat`.
-   b.
-Linux: Open Terminal and run `build-desktop-app-linux.sh`.
+   - Linux: Open Terminal and run `build-desktop-app-linux.sh`.
-   c.
-Mac: Open Terminal and run `build-desktop-app-mac.sh`.
+   - Mac: Open Terminal and run `build-desktop-app-mac.sh`.
 1. When you run the app, you should see the WatchList login screen.
 If you see a blank screen, there is an easy way to fix this by editing index.html:
-   a.
-Windows
+   - Windows
       1. Open to the folder where the WatchList app is located.
 You should see watchlist.exe
       1. Index.html is located at resources\app\index.html
-   b.
-Linux
+   - Linux
       1. Open Terminal and go to the directory where the WatchList app is located.
 You should see watchlist.
       1. Index.html is located at resources/app/index.html
-   c.
-Mac:
+   - Mac:
       1. Open Terminal and go to the directory where the WatchList app is located.
 You should see watchlist.app.
       1. Index.html is located at watchlist.app/Contents/Resources/app/index.html
 1. Make sure that the line that loads `bundle.js` reads `<script src="./bundle.js">` not `<script src="/dist/bundle.js">` .